Muntons position on Brexit

 As a company involved in the international supply chain, we must ensure that all cargo we control is safe and secure at all times.
 Having the AEO accreditation will guarantee a secure transit and ensure we are recognised as ‘trusted traders’.
 In addition, it is crucial we ensure we are fully compliant with customs rules in order to avoid penalties.

-Gaining AEO accreditation will allow Muntons easier access to any facilitation or simplifications that HMRC may introduce in an attempt to prevent delays at Channel ports in the event of a ‘No Deal’ situation.
-It is likely that access to such facilitations will only be granted to ‘Trusted Traders’, achieving AEO will elevate Muntons to trusted trader status with HMRC.
+Gaining AEO accreditation will also give Muntons easier access to any facilitation or simplifications that HMRC may introduce in an attempt to prevent delays at Channel ports in the event of a ‘No Deal’ situation.
+It is likely that access to such facilitations will only be granted to ‘Trusted Traders’, so achieving AEO has elevated Muntons to trusted trader status with HMRC.